Top Mistakes People Make on GLP-1 Medications—and How to Avoid Them

 What to Do Instead

-Use GLP-1s as one part of a broader strategy that includes strength training, functional nutrition, and lab testing to guide your choices.
+Use GLP-1s as one part of a broader strategy that includes strength training, functional nutrition, targeted supplementation, and lab testing to guide your choices.

 A More Sustainable Approach to GLP-1 Use